stemangiola/tidybulk/README.md

 # Scale `counts`

-We may want to calculate the scaled counts for library size (e.g., with TMM algorithm, Robinson and Oshlack doi.org/10.1186/gb-2010-11-3-r25).
-`scale_abundance` takes a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and a method as arguments and returns a tibble with additional columns with scaled data as `<NAME OF COUNT COLUMN> scaled`.
+We may want to compensate for sequencing depth, scaling the transcript abundance (e.g., with TMM algorithm, Robinson and Oshlack doi.org/10.1186/gb-2010-11-3-r25). `scale_abundance` takes a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and a method as arguments and returns a tibble with additional columns with scaled data as `<NAME OF COUNT COLUMN> scaled`.

 <div class="column-left">